 Consistent photo-period is (how long a plant will be under light) the most essential in plant growth.
 A timer will help to set the perfect timing for your plants to get consistent lighting.

 YES, it’s possible; you can turn the light on & off manually; I recommend going for the timer for better consistency & comfort.
 Plants require six to eight hours of constant lighting for better growth.
 More than that would cause algae problems.

 What intensity of light you need depends mostly on the types of plants you want to grow in your aquarium.
 According to light requirements, plants can be categorized as low-light (low-intensity light) , medium-light & high-light plants.

-Plants such as Anubis, Java moss, ferns are undemanding & can grow in low lights.
+Plants such as Anubis, Java moss, and ferns are undemanding & can grow in low lights.
 Stem plants & some other species do well in medium intensity.

-High lights can grow anything; however, you may need CO2 supplement to keep pace with the fast plant growth & combat the algae blooms.
+High lights can grow anything; however, you may need a CO2 supplement to keep pace with the fast plant growth & combat the algae blooms.

 The 10 Best LED Aquarium Lights for Planted Fish Tanks